Lileso/PythonPwnedPasswordAPI/README.md

 The way that I wrote this was so I can pass a password from another script and it will test it via Troy's API

 eg:
+(Make sure that my PwnedPassword.py script is in the same directory as your script)
 ```
 import PwnedPassword
 password = "Password"